 The Audit Committee is responsible for the oversight and evaluation of (i) the qualifications, independence and performance of our independent auditors; (ii) the performance of our internal audit function; and (iii) the quality and integrity of our financial statements and the effectiveness of our internal control over financial reporting.
 In addition, the committee recommends to the Board of Directors the appointment of independent auditors and analyzes the reports and recommendations of such auditors.
-The committee also prepares the Audit Committee report required by the rules of Securities and Exchange Commission, and the report is included in this proxy statement beginning on page 14.
+The committee also prepares the Audit Committee report required by the rules of Securities and Exchange Commission, which is included in this proxy statement beginning on page 16.

 Our Audit Committee is currently comprised of Messrs.
 House, Ehrlich and Sokolow, with Mr. House serving as the Chairman.
 All of the members of our Audit Committee were determined by the Board to be independent of Clarus based on the NASDAQ's definition of "independence".
-Our Board of Directors currently does not have an audit committee financial expert (as such term is defined under the Sarbanes-Oxley Act of 2002 and the rules and regulations promulgated thereunder) serving on its Audit Committee who will serve on the Audit Committee as an audit committee financial expert.
-The Audit Committee met four times during fiscal 2007.
-The Board of Directors has adopted a written Charter for the Audit Committee, a copy of which was attached to our Proxy Statement for the Annual Meeting of Stockholders held on June 24, 2004 and is available at www.claruscorp.com, our Internet website, at the tab "Corporate Governance".
+Our Board of Directors currently does not have an audit committee financial expert (as such term is defined under the Sarbanes-Oxley Act of 2002 and the rules and regulations promulgated thereunder) serving on its Audit Committee.
+However, the Board of Directors is looking for and considering candidates to appoint to the Board of Directors and the Audit Committee who will serve on the Audit Committee as an audit committee financial expert.